 Eight minutes later, Whitman won its first corner of the match.
 Jose Heleche served the ball from the left side of the field and found the head of Cooper Schmaucher.
 His shot was deflected by a Linfield defender, but was already on its way to the right corner of the net to put the Missionaries up 1-0.

 Whitman nearly doubled the spread about a minute later, but Grant Loriaux (Jr., West Linn, Ore.) made an impressive diving save near the left post to prevent a Bill Landefeld shot from going in.

 Linfield matched Whitman shot-for-shot (four) over the first 45 minutes, but went into the break facing a one-goal deficit.

 Recharged, the ‘Cats scored the next three goals, beginning with an unassisted goal from Del Prete in the 55th minute.
 The forward took aim from about 15 yards out on the right side and delivered the ball into the far post to tie the match at one goal apiece.

-Danny Snelgrow (Sr., Honolulu, Hawaii) gave Linfield the lead on a play that was eerily similar to the first score of the match.
-After receiving a pass from Jake Baker (Soph., McMinnville, Ore.) on a corner kick, Snelgrow headed the ball, which touched both keeper Michael Bathurst and a Whitman defender before finding the back of the net.
+Danny Snelgrow gave Linfield the lead on a play that was eerily similar to the first score of the match.
+After receiving a pass from Jake Baker (Jr., McMinnville, Ore.) on a corner kick, Snelgrow headed the ball, which touched both keeper Michael Bathurst and a Whitman defender before finding the back of the net.